micmejia/bible-dump/AMPC/Deuteronomy/Deut 33.md

-[Aaron] who [^b]said of his father and mother, I do not regard them; nor did he acknowledge his brothers or openly recognize his own children.
+[Aaron] who said of his father and mother, I do not regard them; nor did he acknowledge his brothers or openly recognize his own children.
 For the priests observed Your word and kept Your covenant [as to their limitations].